Portrayed by: Turlough Convery

 The Team Player

 Given Tom’s megalomania about the development of Sanditon, it’s not surprising that Arthur’s relationship with Tom is shaped by how useful or harmful Arthur is for the promotion of the project.

 Tom’s initial disappointment at Arthur’s refusal to swim gives way to admiration – “my brother is a surprising man” – when Arthur enthusiastically joins in one of the delights Sanditon offers.
 In contrast, after the pineapple fiasco, Tom quickly distances himself from Arthur, declaring to Lady Denham that “my brother is his own man.”

 It does not seem that Arthur is aware of or affected by these statements.
 He also seems unaware that Tom considers him and Diana to be cash cows for the purposes of growing Sanditon’s spa business.

 Regardless of Tom’s self-serving sentiments, Arthur views himself as a Parker brother and stands with Tom when needed.
 The march to Sanditon House, the cricket, the rowing, and even the looming debtors’ prison.
 Arthur generously offers his full inheritance to Tom to help with the rebuild.

 After the Parker family is saved from ruin, Arthur tells Diana that he feels “a certain wrench in parting with Tom and Mary.”
 Arthur may have liked to stay if he could be helpful and if “the seaside [was not] such a treacherous place.”

-While the dynamics in Arthur’s relationships with his siblings are complicated but clear, his relationship with Georgiana Lambe presents a more intriguing side of Arthur.
+While the dynamics in Arthur’s relationships with his siblings are complicated but clear, the arc of his relationship with Georgiana Lambe is more confounding.